 Professor Adrienne Stone

-Adrienne Stone holds a Chair at Melbourne Law School where she is also an ARC Kathleen Fitzpatrick Laureate Fellow and Director of the Centre for Comparative Constitutional Studies.
+Adrienne Stone holds a Chair at Melbourne Law School where she is also an ARC Kathleen Fitzpatrick Laureate Fellow, a Redmond Barry Distinguished Professor, and Director of the Centre for Comparative Constitutional Studies.
 She researches in the areas of constitutional law and constitutional theory with particular attention to freedom of expression.
 Her Laureate Fellowship on the theme 'Balancing Diversity and Social Cohesion in Democratic Constitutions' investigates how Constitutions, in their design and in their application, can unify while nurturing the diversity appropriate for a complex, modern society.

 Dr Erika Arban

 Dr. Erika Arban is an ARC Laureate Postdoctoral Fellow in Comparative Constitutional Law.
 Her research focuses on comparative federalism, comparative constitutional law and legal research methodology.
 Before joining the project, she lectured in Comparative Federalism at the University of Antwerp (Belgium) and in Public Law at the University of Ottawa (Canada).
 Erika received her PhD at the University of Ottawa (Canada), where her doctoral thesis Italian Regionalism and the Federal Challenge was awarded the Governor General Gold Medal for the best thesis in the Humanities.
 She also holds a LLM from the University of Arizona (USA) and a Bachelor in Law from the University of Trieste (Italy).